 Here are some simple tips to keep in mind when choosing a 3PL provider:

 - Ask the provider if they have an enforceable non-disclosure agreement (NDA).

-- Take a look at the company’s track record in terms of financial stability and client satisfaction.
+- Look at the company’s financial stability and client satisfaction track record.

 - Book a consultation to visit a nearby 3PL warehouse or distribution center to see if their operations are up to code.

-- Consider the company’s hours of operations, including weekends and holiday hours.
+- Consider the company’s hours of operation, including weekends and holiday hours.

 - Ask what services the company provides and which, if any, they consider their specialty.

-- Ask how the company is different from other 3PLs and what makes them worthy of your business.
+- Ask how the company differs from other 3PLs and what differentiates them from the competition.

 - Consider the options for customization and scalability of services.

 - Inquire about their relationships with shipping carriers and their negotiated rates.